 There are two species of godwits that are regular visitors to Cheyenne Bottoms.
-The Hudsonian is smaller than the Marbled and has a slightly upturned bill, the dark rufous colored belly help to identify this species from the Marbled Godwit.
+The Hudsonian is smaller than the Marbled and has a slightly upturned bill.
+The dark, rufous-colored belly helps to identify this species from the Marbled Godwit.
+Recent data from GPS tracking demonstrate that the turnover rate for this species most likely is more often than every ten days, so this species may be more numerous than what the survey has recorded.